thomasvt/Box2DNet/README.md

 # What's included?

-All Box2D API functions are available as C# methods in static class ```Box2dNet.Interop.B2Api```.
+All Box2D API functions are available as C# static methods with the exact same identifier in static class ```Box2dNet.Interop.B2Api```.
 Original comments are also available, so code completion is quite rich.

 NOT included: